disulfidebond/ehr_toy_dataset/README.md

 * Note that this is tied to the [Body_Temp value](https://github.com/disulfidebond/ehr_toy_dataset/blob/master/README.md#body_temp)
 * Sources: [Afshar et al 2019](https://www.ncbi.nlm.nih.gov/pubmed/31306176), Davies and Maconochie 2009](https://www.ncbi.nlm.nih.gov/pubmed/?term=19700579), [Kendra Houston 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4681323/)

+#### GCM
+This field is always 15 for non sepsis patients, and an integer ranging from 7 to 15 for Sepsis patients

+#### Sepsis Flag
+This field is True for a sepsis patient, and False for a non-sepsis patient.